Liquid Hopfield model: retrieval and localization in multicomponent liquid mixtures

 Previous studies of liquid mixtures with many components can be roughly grouped in two categories.
 The first, pioneered by Sear and Cuesta~\cite{sear2003instabilities}, uses analytical tools to study stability of the homogeneous state of a mixture with random interactions~\cite{sear2003instabilities, jacobs2013predicting, jacobs2017phase, carugno2022instabilities, girard2022kinetics, sollich}.
 The second, uses numerical inverse optimization on the interactions so to enforce stability of multiple target phases \cite{zwicker2022evolved, jacobs2021self}.
-However, both approaches have important caveats: the stability properties of the homogeneous phase cannot be used to predict the properties of ordered phases, which are in any case unlikely for random interactions; and while inverse optimization guarantees by construction stability of target phases, it sheds no light into the nature of the interactions that guarantee such stability.
+However, both approaches have important caveats: the stability properties of the homogeneous phase cannot be used to predict the properties of ordered phases, which are in any case unlikely for random interactions; and while inverse optimization guarantees by construction stability of target phases and provides numerical values for the interaction matrices, these shed little light on the rules that govern the interactions that guarantee such stability.
 Due to these limitations, two central questions remain unanswered: what types of interactions ensure retrieval of target ordered structures, and what are the physical trade-offs of target retrieval in heterogeneous mixtures?